 Bring cash and make sure you know how to budget.
 Your U.S. credit and/or debit card WILL NOT WORK.
 Depending on the market, you can exchange your dollars for Euros or CAD (Canadian dollars) to avoid the 10 percent fee for U.S. dollar conversions.

 Great news!
 You don’t have to travel to Canada, Mexico or other Caribbean islands to travel to Cuba anymore.
-If you’re already in these locations, by all means, travel from there, but there are commercial flights with US airlines available.
+If you’re already in these locations, travel from there, but commercial flights with US airlines available.
 Here’s a list of US Airlines providing services to the island and the destinations:

 - Camaguey – American Airlines, Jet Blue